Haruma-K/Addler/README.md

 {
     private IEnumerator PoolExample()
     {
-        // Create a new pool.
-        var pool = new AddressablePool("fooPrefab");
+        // Create a new pool with key of the GameObject. var pool = new AddressablePool("fooPrefab");

         // Create instances in the pool.